AdelBeit/Zero/README.md

-# Groupme-Bot-NodeJS
+# Groupme Bot NodeJS
-Zero dependency starter code for making a Groupme bot in NodeJS
+Zero dependency code template for making and using a Groupme bot in NodeJS